iZettle/sdk-ios/README.md

 Total tip amount is presented in `iZettleSDKOperationCompletion` completion with `gratuityAmount` property.

-More documentation on the tipping flow can be found [here](https://github.com/iZettle/sdk-ios/tree/master/Documentation)
+For more information on the tipping flow, see [SDK tippping support documentation](Documentation/SDK_Tipping_Support_Documentation.md).

 ### Refunding